pupilfirst/wd301-scripts/react-app-state/app-ui/README.md

 ```

 ### Step 4: Finding a way to show contents of child component
 Now our account layout is almost ready, but it has one problem.
 We haven't defined how the route specific contents will show up here.
-Means we have to give a placeholder for rendering child components.
+This means we have to give a placeholder for rendering child components.

 And for that, we will use a special component called, `Outlet` from the react-router-dom library. `Outlet` is primarily used in nested route configurations to define the location where child components should be rendered.